 Each clutch may contain as many as 50 eggs, with the average female being able to lay as many as 300 eggs during their lifetime.
 The silken sacks are webbed in a safe place and eggs generally hatch in three to four weeks for the process to start over.

 Related: How to Get Rid of Spider Eggs

 These tiny critters are very shy and prefer warmer climates, so there’s a chance you may never encounter one (although, let’s face it – if you’re here then you likely have one reading over your shoulder).
 They can be found in almost every state due to accidental hitchhiking in cars, trucks, or moving vans.

 Unlike many hunting spiders, brown recluses like to build webs in whatever cracks or crevices they’ve decided to call home.
 They’ll remain safely hidden in these dens until evening when they emerge to hunt insects.
-They’re also known to nab scraps when insects aren’t as readily available.
+They’re also known to nab food scraps when insects aren’t as readily available.

 Being incredibly shy, brown recluses will flee from humans when possible, and will often stay in a new den until they feel safe enough to explore.
-Human structures are ideal locations for them, but they will also make wood or rock piles, vehicles, and even cracks in your mailbox home.
+Human structures are ideal locations for them, but they will also make wood or rock piles, vehicles, and even cracks in your mailbox into their home.

 Symptoms of a Brown Recluse Bite

 While brown recluse spider bites aren’t usually fatal, they can still be incredibly destructive if left untreated.
 The bite starts off as a typical small, inflamed bump with the pain slowly growing over the first eight hours.
 The venom may also cause chills, fever, or body aches.